Belkharym/pytorch-fpga/docs.md

     }
     ```

-4. Send the `.awsxclbin` file back to the F1 instance where you compiled Pytorch.
+4. Send the `.awsxclbin` file back to the F1 instance where you compiled PyTorch.
 Replace the old `.xclbin` file by the new `.awxsclbin` .

-5. Run Pytorch
+5. Run PyTorch
     ```bash
     python3 -c "import torch; ocl = torch.device('opencl'); x = torch.ones(3,3,device=ocl); print(x)"
     ```